mgburns/gitflow-presentation-demo/README.md

 This directory contains files for use demonstrating Git Flow in action with the [BU Navigation plugin](https://github.com/bu-ist/bu-navigation).

-##  Goals
+### Goals

 * To demonstrate the use of "hotfix" branches by fixing a bug with navigation links.
 * To demonstrate the use of "feature" branches by adding support for "Private" posts in administrative navigation views.

-Both the hotfix and feature have already been implemented in the official repository.
-This directory contains altered versions of the plugin which have been `git reset --hard` to points in time prior to the changes for the purpose of this presentation.
+Both have already been implemented in the official repository.
+This directory contains modified versions of the plugin repository which have been `git reset --hard` to earlier commits for the purpose of this presentation.

-Their are two directories -- plugins-before and plugins-after.
+There are two directories -- `plugins-before` and `plugins-after`.
 The former contains the starting point, the latter contains the end result.
-The procedure that takes each from before to after is detailed below.
+The procedures that take each from before to after are detailed below.

-## Plugin Versions
+### Plugin Versions

 * bu-navigation-hotfix -- A version of the plugin in need of a hotfix for a bug that is causing external links to be excluded from navigation links.
 * bu-navigation-feature -- A version of the plugin prior to the additon of private post type support in administrative navigation views.
 * bu-navigation-feature-with-merge-conflicts -- Same as above, but with a different branch point for feature/private-posts that introduces a merge conflict upon reintegration with develop.

-## Patches
+### Patches

-The "patches" directory adjacent to this README contains three seperate patch files that can be applied to simulate development of each feature / hotfix.
+The `patches` directory adjacent to this README contains three separate patch files that can be applied to simulate development of each feature / hotfix.
 The patches are named after the plugin directory they are intended to be applied to.

 ## Hot Fix

-**Directory**: plugins-before/bu-navigation-hotfix
+* **Directory**: plugins-before/bu-navigation-hotfix
-**Patch**: patches/bu-navigation-hotfix.patch
+* **Patch**: patches/bu-navigation-hotfix.patch
-**Starting commit**: 1.1 (master)
+* **Starting commit**: 1.1 (master)

 ### Background